Hans Lukaschek: Career in the Weimar Republic

-The July 20th plotters who wanted to remove Hitler from power, but also to keep Poland occupied by Germany and restore borders from 1914, planned to make Lukaschek the governor of Silesia.
+After the Nazi seizure of power, Lukaschek was removed from office in May 1933, and returned to the practice of law in Breslau in which he defended many of those persecuted by the new regime, including Jews.
+He joined the anti-Nazi resistance network, the Kreisau Circle, which was established by Helmuth James von Moltke around 1940.
+The Gestapo arrested Lukaschek after the assassination attempt on Hitler on 20 July 1944.
+The plotters who wanted to remove Hitler from power, but also to keep Poland occupied by Germany and restore the 1914 borders, had planned to make Lukaschek the governor of Silesia.
+He was taken to Ravensbrück concentration camp in September 1944.
+On 19 April 1945, however, the People's Court acquitted him and he was released.

-After the war, Lukaschek joined the Christian Democrates in the Soviet Occupation Zone and became minister in Thuringia before he fled to the Allied occupation zones in 1947 and in April of the following year was appointed vice president of the British and US zones' supreme court.
-From 1949 to 1953, he was minister for the expellees in West Germany.
-In August 1952 Lukaschek was reported by British press as saying that Germany's former eastern territories, ' including those occupied by Czechoslovakia will become German again, the paper naming him a "neo-nationalist voice".
+Post-war life

-He was also an honorary chairman of General Association for the Protection of Officials an organisations focused on the interests of those who managed to successfully pass the denazification process, and which was engaged in vigorous propaganda on behalf of Germans expelled from Central and Eastern Europe, Lukashek was also engaged in convincing German ministry of finance to provide 350 million marks annually by the West German state for former officials of Nazi Germany.
+After the war, Lukaschek joined the Christian Democrats in the Soviet occupation zone and became a minister in Thuringia before he fled to the Allied occupation zones in 1947.
+In April of the following year, he was appointed vice president of the British and US zones' supreme court.
+From 1949 to 1953, he headed the Federal Ministry of Displaced Persons, Refugees and War Victims in the West German government of Konrad Adenauer.
+In August 1952, Lukaschek was reported by the British press as saying that "Germany's former eastern territories, including those occupied by Czechoslovakia will become German again," the paper naming him a "neo-nationalist voice".
+He was also an honorary chairman of the General Association for the Protection of Officials, an organisation focused on the interests of those who managed to successfully pass the denazification process, and which was engaged in vigorous propaganda on behalf of Germans expelled from central and eastern Europe.
+Lukashek was also engaged in convincing the German ministry of finance to provide 350 million marks annually by the West German state for former officials of Nazi Germany.